HSAFoundation/HSA-Drivers-Linux-AMD/README.md

-### AMD Heterogenous System Architecture (HSA) - Linux amdkfd v1.2 release for Kaveri
+### AMD Heterogenous System Architecture (HSA) - Linux amdkfd v1.4 release for Kaveri & Carrizo

 ### Installation and Configuration guide

+#### What's New in kfd v1.4

+* Based on kernel 4.0.0
+* Add support for Carrizo APU
+* Uses new AMD's kernel graphic driver, amdgpu, for Carrizo
+* Supports Ubuntu 14.04 and Fedora 21

 #### What's New in kfd v1.2